 This type of blog post is the best way to get backlinks.
 Contact each blogger and let them know they made your list.

 Then, ask them for a backlink from their blog.
-It won’t work every time but you will get quite a few free backlinks.
+Of course, it won’t work every time, but you will get quite a few free backlinks.
 Winning!

 4. List of the best resources or tools